rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 Accelerometer placement was driven by mode shapes from ANSYS together with the impulse‑hammer modal test.
 Two boundary conditions were reviewed: free free (unconstrained) and with mounting constraints representative of the fixture.
 In both, antinodes of the first bending mode were selected as primary locations to maximise signal to noise and avoid nodal lines, subject to component clearance, adhesive area, and cable routing @ci_pcb_modal_2020.
 The mode 1 shapes for both cases are shown in @mode1wconstraints and @mode1woconstraints.

 To separate bending and torsion with a small channel count, sensors were distributed to regions with distinct modal participation.
 This follows information‑based optimal sensor placement principles; independence was checked pragmatically with coherence and Auto‑MAC to ensure good data quality @zacharakis2024_osp_tf @ci_pcb_modal_2020.
+Auto‑MAC (Automatic Modal Assurance Criterion) is a statistical measure that evaluates whether different vibration modes can be clearly distinguished from one another.
+Good Auto‑MAC values confirm that the sensor locations provide independent modal information rather than redundant measurements.

 Instrumentation effects were minimised.
 Miniature sensors with short leads limited mass loading, and the PCB was suspended during hammer tests to approximate free free boundary conditions.
 The resulting frequency response functions did not show mass‑loading artefacts, indicating that the measured behaviour reflected the structure rather than the instrumentation @ci_pcb_modal_2020.